webosose/website/content/en/docs/tools/sdk/emulator/virtualbox-emulator/emulator-user-guide.md

 # Only when you want to set 2 monitors, default is 1
 vboxmanage modifyvm webos-image --monitorcount 2

+# To adjust the scale of display resolution
+vboxmanage setextradata webos-auto-image GUI/ScaleFactor <scale_factor>
 ```
 {{< /code >}}